John-Nagle/ttyloopdriver/README.md

 We also reprogram it to request 500mA from the USB port.

 There are two power supplies for the output.
-One is a custom switching power supply which, during SPACE, charges up a pair of 1uF ceramic capacitors C2 and C11 to 120V.
+One is a custom switching power supply which, during SPACE, charges up a pair of 1uF ceramic capacitors C1 and C2 to 120V.
+There's a board position for a C3 capacitor as well, in parallel with C1 and C2, but this has not been necessary.
 These are through-hole components because very large SMT capacitors have capactance which declines with voltage, which is unacceptable here.
 They're ceramics for low internal resistance.

 These caps provide the initial power to pull in the selector magnet, pushing 60mA through the huge (measured) at 5.5H inductance of the magnet coils.
 The other is a 12V supply U8 which provides sustaining current at 60mA once C2 and C11 have discharged.
-Both power supplies feed, through diodes D6, a solid-state relay U4.
+Both power supplies feed, through diode D6, a solid-state relay U4.
 The relay is controlled by the transmit data line TxD from U3.

-The switching power supply consists of an oscillator and a switcher.
-The oscillator, U1, is a classic 555 timer, set up for approximately 100KHz, 50% duty cycle.
+The switching power supply is controlled by an LT3750 capacitor charging controller.
+This is the right tool for the job, but with pin spacing of 0.5mm, is hard to solder.
+The LT3750 uses comparators and flip-flops to control charging.

-The switcher is an isolated boost supply, consisting of U9, T1, C2, and some passives.
-The oscillator signal turns the FET in U9 on and off.
-Turning Q1 off produces an inductive kick in T1, which has a 1:15 turns ratio.
-This can produce over 120VDC, which is used to charge C2.
-To limit the charge, D7, a 120V Zener diode, clamps the voltage to 120V.
+The switcher is an isolated boost supply, consisting of U1, T1, C2, and some passives.
+The controller signal turns the FET in Q1 on and off.
+Turning Q1 off produces an inductive kick in T1, which has a 1:10 turns ratio.
+This can produce over 120VDC, which is used to charge C1 and C2.

-C2 charging occurs only during SPACE.
-During MARK, TxD goes high, and, through diode D9, forces the TR pin of U1 high.
-This stops the oscillator during MARK, when it's not needed.
+Charging occurs only during SPACE.
+During MARK, TxD goes high, inverter U9 inverts that signal, and so, on a MARK to SPACE transition, the CHARGE input of U1 sees an edge which starts the charging process.

-The FET in U9 is thus turned off during MARK.
+When the charging process starts, a flip-flop inside U1 turns on, and this turns on the GATE signal to Q1.
+This allows current to flow through T1.
+The current ramps up linearly as the inductor charges.
+Resistor R3, which is only 0.091 ohm, is used as a current sense resistor to tell U1 when to shut off GATE, stopping current though the transformer primary.
+The value of R3 controls the maximum current the charger will draw.

+Then the transformer, disconnected from power, dumps its magnetic field into the secondary, charging C1 and C2 through D1.
+As this happens, the voltage across the transformer primary drops, and this is sensed via the RDCM pin of U1.
+When that voltage difference is near zero, a comparator in U1 turns the flip-flop back on, turning on GATE and starting the cycle again.
+That's the oscillator in this.

+There's also circuitry in U1 which senses the peak voltage level to which the primary of U1 rises during each charge cycle via RVout.
+This is used to stop charging once the desired voltage has been reached.
+It takes about 14ms to charge C1 and C2 to 120V, and then the charging stops.
+The value of R4 controls this goal.

 The sustain supply U8 is always on, but there is no load on it during SPACE, because U4 is turned off.
 So the two power supplies take turns drawing